 Step-by-step, the fully illustrated lessons take students through the App Inventor's drag-and-drop puzzle-piece interface (familiar to anyone who has ever used Scratch).
 There are also downloads of complete projects and, in some cases, video walkthroughs.

-Appinventor.org was designed just for teachers by a university professor.
-As a result, it offers a rich array of teaching resources, guidance and tools that are ready-made for classroom use.
+Appinventor.org was designed for teachers by a university professor.
+As a result, it offers a rich array of teaching resources, guidance, and tools that are ready-made for classroom use.
 The "course-in-a-box" offers the materials and an outline to help teachers offer a college-level introduction to programming for non-computer science folks.
-With some minor modifications, the site could provide the spine for a high school intro-to-programming course that's accessible to most any level of student who wants to learn how to code.
+With some minor modifications, the site could provide the spine for a high school intro to programming course that's accessible to almost any level of student who wants to learn how to code.

 With that said, some users might find the site's interface just a bit cluttered.
 While it's great that the site offers resources for both versions of the App inventor tool, new users could get confused.
-Nevertheless, once they're inside the top-notch, step-by-step lessons, students start learning in immediately as they create fully-functional mobile apps that respond in real time as they program.
+Nevertheless, once they're inside the top-notch, step-by-step lessons, students start learning immediately as they create fully functional mobile apps that respond in real time as they program.

-Teachers should think of Appiventor.org as a toolbox packed full of options.
-First decide exactly what you'd like your students to learn and accomplish -- you can use either the App Inventor book, or the course-in-a-box option.
-Once you've worked through the instructional materials, the next steps might simply include adding students, or possibly making a few modifications to fit a certain format or learning level.
+Teachers should think of Appinventor.org as a toolbox packed full of options.
+First decide exactly what you'd like your students to learn and accomplish -- you can use either the App Inventor book or the course-in-a-box option.
+Once you've worked through the instructional materials, the next steps might include adding students, or possibly making a few modifications to fit a certain format or learning level.

-The site's teacher materials include presentation slides, some classroom handouts, and a special teacher forum for questions and stimulating conversation.
+The site's teacher materials include presentation slides, some classroom handouts, and a special teacher forum for questions and conversation.
 Coding and programming are often collaborative activities, and teaching them isn't any different.
-It's a great idea to get involved in the forums -- you're bound to find a network of other teachers and instructors who can help you and your students create and problem solve.
+It's a great idea to get involved in the forums -- you're bound to find a network of other teachers and instructors who can help you and your students create and problem-solve.